More interest in Ithaca, bids seen topping C$868 million

 Investment by energy companies in the North Sea in 2012 is expected to exceed last year's record of 7.5 billion pounds, and is expected to stay consistently high until at least 2014.

-(Reporting by Brenton Cordeiro in Bangalore, additional reporting by Eileen Anupa Soreng and Aftab Ahmed; Editing by Roshni Menon, Maju Samuel)
+(Reporting by Brenton Cordeiro in Bangalore, additional reporting by Eileen Anupa Soreng; Editing by Roshni Menon)